 Whatever type of chorizo you buy, one thing is for certain and that is that there's a significant fat content in it.
 Not only do you get the flavor of the chorizo in your burger but this fat content really helps keep the final results really moist and juicy.

 I absolutely adore it and up until today I'd never considered putting it in burgers but I'm so glad that I did.

 Chorizo is a processed ingredient and depending on how it has been made, there may be different allergens in the brand you choose so on this occasion I have the insist that to be absolutely clear on what allergens are present in this recipe that you read the ingredients list on the pack of chorizo.
 There are no allergens present in any of my other ingredient.

 With a sharp knife, slice the chorizo very thinly and the chop into small squares.

 Now mix all the ingredients up in a bowl and form your patties.

 You'll get about 6 or 8 patties out of this amount of mix and now it's time to toss them onto a medium hot grill.
 After 10 minutes of cooking you'll start to see some of the orange chorizo oil come to the surface of the burger, this means there's plenty of heat in the center of the burger so it's time to flip and brown the other side for a further 10 minutes.

-Do I really need to tell you how to serve your chorizo grilled burgers?
-Simply pop one in a bun and add some salad and mayo.
+To serve your chorizo grilled burgers simply pop one in a bun and add some salad leaves and a splodge of mayo.